By Chet Yarbrough

 Adam is a body builder who suffers from migraine headaches.
 The source of his headaches is not clearly known.
 Adam is treated by a psychiatrist and emotionally supported by his parents.

-By the end of Lerner’s story, Adam has grown into a responsible adult.
+Unlike Donald Trump, by the end of Lerner’s story, Adam has grown into a responsible adult.
 His journey involves many experiences that resonate with all boys who grow to manhood.
 To a large extent, Adam outgrows his penchant for bullying by resorting to reason rather than force when confronted with opposition.
 However, he can still lose his temper when reason and polite argument are ignored.

 Lerner tells a story of an incident in a park with a father who condones his son’s bullying of Adam’s two daughters.
 The young boy will not allow the daughters to play on a public park slide.
 The little bully resorts to calling the girls ugly and refuses to let the daughters on the slide.